 - No license consumption required!

 You might be wondering why this single problem had med choose Distribution Lists over other tried-and-true solutions?
 I explain that and other solutions, at the end of this article.
 It’s up to you to decide if you think another solution is a better fit for your organization.

 Now that most of the admin portals in Microsoft 365 and Azure no longer required admins to have an active license assigned.
-You should be looking into removing Exchange Online Licensing from your admin accounts and switching to Distribution List redirection or similar solutions.
+You cloud be looking into removing Exchange Online Licensing from your admin accounts and switching to Distribution List redirection or similar solutions to save money.

 I have opted into using PowerShell for this solution, but you could use the Exchange Admin Center instead.
 This is, however, not explained in this blog post.